DanOvad/conways-game-of-life/README.md

-arr# README
+# README

 ## Objective

-The purpose of this project is to familiarize myself with Conway's Game of Life, working exclusively in numpy arrays, and generating animations through matplotlib.
+The purpose of this project is to familiarize myself with Conway's Game of Life, numpy arrays, and animations in matplotlib.

 This is also useful context for [Kaggle's Conway's Reverse Game of Life](https://www.kaggle.com/c/conways-reverse-game-of-life-2020/overview/description) competition.